Amazing Handwriting Analysis Tips And Information For Beginners

 Upper zone

-The upper zone includes letters that touch the top line such as lower case l’s, t’s, and b’s.
-If it is their upper zone that is dominant, then they are probably more of an intellectual or philosophical person.
+The upper zone includes letters that touch the top line, such as lowercase` l’s, t’s, and b’s.
+If their upper area is dominant, then they are probably more of an intellectual or philosophical person.

+The upper zone symbolizes the mind, where one’s ideas, intellect, and goals reside.
+It includes the loops and extensions found in the upper portions of the letters.
+A person whose handwriting is dominated by the upper zones is likely intellectually minded, visionary, and intent on abstract notions.
+People like this are typically innovative, creative, and able to find solutions to problems.

 Middle Zone

-The middle zone includes most lowercase letters such as a, e, i, o, and u.
-If the middle zone is dominant then that person probably bases many of their decisions on their emotions.
-The heart is located in the middle zone, so they have a strong connection to their emotions and passions.
+The middle zone includes lowercase letters such as a, e, I, o, and you.
+If the central area is dominant, that person probably bases many decisions on their emotions.
+The middle zone is connected to the torso and represents a circle of interpersonal connections, feelings, and social interactions.

+It is the main body of the letters and displays how a person communicates their feelings and interacts with other people.
+It is the most essential part of the letters.
+A person with a prominent middle zone in their handwriting likely has a social personality, is emotionally expressive, and is sensitive to the dynamics of their interactions.
+These people are frequently empathetic and friendly and highly emphasize human ties.

 Lower Zone

-The lower zone consists of all the letters that drop below the lower line such as lower case y’s, g’s, q’s, p’s, and j’s.
-If the lower zone is most dominant, then that person is probably a physical person.
+The lower zone consists of all the letters that drop below the lower line, such as lowercase y’s, g’s, q’s, p’s, and j’s.
+If the lower zone is the most dominant, then that person is probably a physical person.
 They may be materialistic or have a big sexual appetite.

+The lower zone is symbolic of the lower regions of the body, including the erogenous zones and the desires that are governed by instinct.
+This pertains to the lower loops and the extensions in the letters.
+A person driven by their body’s physical needs, passions, and sensuality will have handwriting with a dominant bottom zone.
+They have a propensity to be lively and sensual, and they have a solid connection to the most fundamental aspects of themselves.

 Get a better sense of how these three zones aid you in analyzing someone’s handwriting with the book Handwriting Analysis Made Easy!